jywarren/opk-speck-cli/README.md

 Node Speck Gateway
 ==================

 A Node.js gateway for the CMU CREATE Lab Speck particle sensor.
-This initial version only writes to a CSV.
+This initial version simply downloads samples and saves to a CSV.

 Usage
 =====

-Run the downloader with:
+Run the app with:

-    node downloader.js
+    node index.js

 Or, if you use [nodemon](https://github.com/remy/nodemon):

-    nodemon downloader.js
+    nodemon index.js

 If you want to connect to a Speck on a particular port, use something like this:

-    SPECK_PATH=0001:0005:00 node downloader.js
+    SPECK_PATH=0001:0005:00 node index.js

 Installation on a Raspberry Pi
 ==============================